Ferry travel and island hopping in Ibiza

 Ferry from Ibiza to Formentera

-Tip: we suggest that you spend at least 2 days in Formentera, to see the untamed nature and hippie open-air markets.
+Tip: we recommend spending at least 2 days in Formentera, to see the untamed nature and hippie open-air markets.

 Ferry from Ibiza to Mallorca

 Tip: from Mallorca, you can continue your island-hopping vacation to Menorca.
-The Mallorca - Menorca route is available with at least 1 daily crossing.
+The Mallorca - Menorca ferry route is available with at least 2 daily crossings.

 Ferry from Ibiza to Barcelona